Habib97SE/DietMonitor/README.md

 ## Contact

-If you have any questions or suggestions, feel free to open an issue or contact me at habib@habibdev.se.
+If you have any questions or suggestions, feel free to open an issue or contact me at hezarehee.h@gmail.com.

+Visit my website at [https://habibdev.se](https://habibdev.se)